vuongducphuong/documentation/content/applications/general/in_app_purchase.rst

 - *Leansoft Online*: only the IAP services provided by Leansoft can be used (i.e. the SMS, Snailmail, Reveal and Partner Autocomplete features);
-- *Odoo.sh and Leansoft Enterprise (on-premise)*: both the services provided by Leansoft and by third-party apps can be used.
+- *Leansoft.sh and Leansoft Enterprise (on-premise)*: both the services provided by Leansoft and by third-party apps can be used.

 Offering my own services